dimitri-nicolo/calico/getting-started/create-storage.md

 Provisions types of persistent volumes on demand.
 Although most managed public-cloud clusters provide a dynamic provisioner using cloud-specific storage APIs (for example, Amazon EBS or Google persistent disks), not all clusters have a dynamic provisioner.

 When a pod makes a persistent volume claim from a storage class that uses a dynamic provisioner, the volume is automatically created.
 If the storage class does not use a dynamic provisioner (for example the local storage class), the volumes must be created in advance.
-For help, see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/).
+For help, see the {% include open-new-window.html text='Kubernetes documentation' url='https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/' %}.

 #### Storage class